SoftwareMaintenanceEvolution/tutorial-1-Nipz652/README.md

 <img align="right" alt="Myself" width="400" src="Me.jpg">

 <h3>My expectation</h3>
-- I hope to learn a lot about modern software maintenance practices and how to work with legacy systems.
+ - I hope to learn a lot about modern software maintenance practices and how to work with legacy systems

  - Learnt how keep a software well-maintained and evolving through legacy systems

-- Able to apply suitable techniques and tools for performing software maintenance activities in my future career.
+ - Able to apply suitable techniques and tools for performing software maintenance activities in my future career

-- Have the knowledge to use the strategies for evolving a legacy software system.
+ - Have the knowledge to use the strategies for evolving a legacy software system

-- Can distinguishes between software maintenance, maintenance processes and activities.
+ - Can distinguishes between software maintenance, maintenance processes and activities

-- Shoulc be able to tell the difference of each main categories of maintenance and techniques that are associated with them.
+ - Shoulc be able to tell the difference of each main categories of maintenance and techniques that are associated with them

-You can view my personalized GitHub profile [[here, insert link to your github profile](https://github.com/Nipz652)]
+You can view my personalized GitHub profile [[My Personal GitHub Profile](https://github.com/Nipz652)]